A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Introduction

 \section{Introduction}

 The method of difference-in-differences (DID) is one of the most widely used strategies for policy evaluation in non-experimental settings.
-The simplest DID estimate is based on a comparison of the outcome differences for the treated units before and after adopting the treatment and the outcome differences for the control units.
-More generally, the DID estimate can be obtained using fixed effects regression models and one can adjust for observed variables \citep[Ch.\ 5]{Angrist:2009}.
+The simplest DID estimate is based on a comparison of the outcome differences for the treated units before and after adopting the treatment and the outcome differences for the control units. {In classic DID settings when the treated groups adopt the treatment at the same time}, the DID estimate can be obtained using fixed effects regression models and one can adjust for observed variables \citep[Ch.\ 5]{Angrist:2009}.
 The key advantage of DID is that it removes time-invariant bias from unobserved confounders.
 However, the DID method depends on a key assumption that the outcomes in the treated and control units are, in the absence of treatment, evolving in the same way over time.
 This key assumption is often referred to as the parallel trends assumption, which may not hold in many applications.

-For example, investigations of how minimum wage laws affect employment levels have long relied on the DID device \citep{obenauer1915effect,lester1946shortcomings,Card:1994,card2015myth, derenoncourt2018minimum}.
+The effects of minimum wage laws on employment is a key area of investigation in labor economics.
+In the United States, minimum wages are often set at the state or local level, which creates numerous opportunities for investigating the effects of these laws.
+For example, six cities in the U.S., including Seattle and Chicago, increased the minimum wage to \$15 over the last few years \citep{dube2019impacts}.
+Minimum wage studies have long relied on DID methods.
+Even very early studies of first minimum wage laws employed DID \citep{obenauer1915effect,lester1946shortcomings}.
 In this context, the parallel trends assumption says that absent the minimum wage laws, employment levels in the treated industries (or states) and in the control industries (or states) would have evolved in the same way over time.
 However, different industries (or states) react in different ways to the business cycle fluctuation of the economy \citep{berman1997industries}, and thus the parallel trends assumption is likely violated.
 Given these threats to validity, researchers need tools that exploit the strengths of DID, but depend on less stringent assumptions.